AH-AI-in-Radiology/CTB_Osteoporosis_Screening/README.md

 **Paper**: pending publication

-This repository contains a pre-trained model for osteoporosis screening using non-contrast CT brain imaging.
-The methodology used a Convolutional Neural Network (CNN), specifically seresnet18, to classify CT images.
-The model takes as a slice, the slice above it and the slice below it, along with the patient's age and sex.
-The model is trained on 12 slices centred around the slice above the lateral ventricles.
-The model is designed to classify the input into two classes: "Normal" and "Osteoporosis or Osteopenia".
+This repository contains pre-trained models and a workflow for osteoporosis and low BMD (Bone Mineral Density) screening using non-contrast CT brain imaging.
+The methodology used a Convolutional Neural Network (CNN), specifically seresnet18, to classify CTB imaging.

+Classification occurs in a 2 step process:
+1. Identification of the slice above the lateral ventricles using this [model](https://jasonccai.github.io/HeadCTSegmentation/).
+2. Performing classification with 12 slices centered on the slice identified in '1' together with age and sex

+There are two models which each address a different screening scenario:
+1. Osteoporosis BMD screening (T <= -2.5 is labelled 1, and T > -2.5 is labelled 0)
+2. Low BMD screening (T < -1.0 is labelled 1, and T >= -1.0 is labelled 0)

 ## Repository Structure